ELELAB/RosettaDDGPrediction/README.md

 We incorporated two protocols for the prediction of the ΔΔG of binding of a protein complex upon mutation, named `flexddg_ref2015` and `flexddg_talaris2014`, both coming from the work of Barlow et al. [^barlow2018].
 They differ in the Rosetta energy function used for the calculations.

 These two protocols make use of a XML script implementing the procedure devised by Barlow et al. (`Flex_ddG.xml`).

+Both protocols consist in only one step, therefore there is no need to specify a `step` option when running them (see the "Options" section below).

 ## Installation